lukeh1980/Snapshot-Backup-Utility/ROADMAP.md

 # KNOWN ISSUES
 - When --interval or --retention flags are not set jobs are not created properly.
+- snapshot-time is not reported correctly.
+- Testing snapshots older than the retention policy has not been done, need to keep at least one snapshot.

 # ENHANCEMENTS
 - Logging should be reworked to combine all jobs into one file.